PenguinDaBozo/FitnessWatch/BuildingAdventure.md

 # day 44 - 12/6/25

 placing components later...
-I start routing and I'm like following GPT's guide of track width but then I realize that the placement of things aint correct sooo.... fixing the wiring size and stuff and also the placement of things more to the left because I created these paper models and realized I had the wiring wrong for the tft display.
-Great idea for simulation me btw.
+I start routing and I'm like following GPT's guide of track width

 # day 45 - 12/7/25

 at this point bro just stop.

 I watched some videos - Thanks to Altium academy and the other thing I don't remmeber watching.
-Applied those over the next couple of days. anyway I start checking the modules, starting from the sensors, checking every datashee in the world and making sure the capacitor and ended up pulling an all nighter
+Applied those over the next couple of days. anyway I start checking the modules, starting from the sensors, checking every datashee in the world and making sure the capacitor and ended up pulling an all nighter because  I realize that the placement of things aint correct sooo.... fixing the wiring size and stuff and also the placement of things more to the left because I created these paper models and realized I had the wiring wrong for the tft display.
+Great idea for simulation me btw.

 # day 46 - 12/8/25